Malhar1412/AiAgent_for_daily_attendance/README.md

  # AiAgent_for_daily_attendance
+📌 AI Attendance Analyzer Agent

-project demo
+project demo:-

 https://github.com/user-attachments/assets/d56e468c-8558-4668-8653-9bda24258eff

-📌 AI Attendance Analyzer Agent

 1️⃣ What does this project do?